dharik/nerp-typeform/README.md

 * Add load balancer and distribute requests to multiple EC2 instances

-* Aggregate survey results on backend vs passing responses w/ question data
+* Aggregate survey results on backend vs passing responses w/ question data.
+Especially once multiple questions can be created per survey, displaying results will require some log.
+IE every question may map to a column, but what should that column header be?
+What if the survey questions changed after having results already?